On the equivalence of all models for $(\infty,2)$-categories: The main equivalence

 \begin{proof} We first note that monomorphisms of stratified sets are detected on the level of the underlying simplicial sets, and hence also on the level of the underlying scaled simplicial sets.
 The first part is then a consequence of the fact that \(\iota\) is a left adjoint functor and the associated unit map \(X \to U(\iota(X))\) is an isomorphism.
 Since \(U\) preserves products this also shows that \(\iota(X\times Y)\) and \(\iota X \times \iota Y\) have the same underlying scaled simplicial set, so that the marking of \(\iota(X\times Y)\) and \(\iota X \times \iota Y\) only differs in dimension strictly greater than 2.
-The comparison map (both for the case of products and pushout-products) is therefore in the saturation of the set \(\{(\Delta^n,\emptyset)\rightarrow (\Delta^n,\{\Del^n\})\}_{n >2}\), and is hence an anodyne extension. \end{proof}
+The comparison map (both for the case of products and pushout-products) is therefore in the weak saturation of the set \(\{(\Delta^n,\emptyset)\rightarrow (\Delta^n,\{\Del^n\})\}_{n >2}\), and is hence an anodyne extension. \end{proof}

-The previous lemma tells us that \(\iota\) preserves cofibrations, since they coincide with monomorphisms for both model structures involved.
-Hence, this proves half of the Proposition \ref{Quillen adj}.
-Before completing its proof, we need a preliminary lemma.
-Given a stratified set \(X\in \St\) denote by \(eq_X\) the set of equivalences of \(X\), \ie 1-simplices \(v\colon x\rightarrow y\) that admit extensions to \(\thr_1 E_2\), as displayed below.
+The previous lemma tells us that \(\iota\) preserves cofibrations, since they coincide with monomorphisms for both model structures involved. \begin{define} Given a stratified set \(X\in \St\) denote by \(eq_X\) the set of equivalences of \(X\), \ie 1-simplices \(v\colon x\rightarrow y\) that are equivalences in the underlying scaled simplicial set \(UX\) in the sense of Definition \ref{d: equivalences}. \end{define}

-Here, \(E_2\) denotes the 2-skeleton of the simplicial set \(J=\mathrm{Cosk}_0(\{0,1\})\) (where we adopt the notation of \cite{VerityWeakComplicialI}).
-Clearly, the set of equivalences of a stratified set only depends on the underlying scaled simplicial set.
+By definition, the set of equivalences of a stratified set only depends on the underlying scaled simplicial set.